-Please click here for a sample itinerary (itinerary is subject to change).
+Please see our sample itinerary (itinerary is subject to change).

 I do not have any background in ethics, leadership or the Holocaust, can I still attend?

 Definitely!
-We welcome university students from all disciplines and levels of understanding about ethical leadership and the Holocaust.
+We welcome university students from all disciplines and levels of understanding about ethics, leadership and the Holocaust.
 There are no prerequisite courses.
 GPA requirement: Undergraduate students must have a 2.5 GPA or above to participate, Graduate students must have a 3.0 GPA or above to participate.

 What’s the cost and what is included in the cost of this field study course?

 The cost includes tuition for the course (3 credits), transportation within Europe with a full time tour director from EF Tours, hotels for 9 nights (with private bathrooms), international emergency insurance, all breakfasts and some other meals, sightseeing tours with local expert guides and museum entrances.
-The cost will be approximately $3,695 (not including airfare to/from Europe and arranged by EF Tours).
+The cost is $5,622 (airfare included to/from Europe and arranged by EF Tours).
 You will also need to bring spending money.
 If you would prefer to arrange and purchase your own flights, we would need to know this by December 20, 2018 and the overall cost will be approximately $1,000 cheaper (please check with us for the final cost if you plan to purchase your own flights).
 Please don’t forget that these prices include 3 credits of tuition which you would be paying for anyway if you took an on campus course.